benbahrenburg/benCoding.SMS/README.md

 </code></pre>

 <h2>FAQ</h2>

+<h3>How does module orientation work?</h3>
+We use the orientation from your tiapp.xml file.
+Depending on how your project is structured this can cause repainting issues.
+In these cases it is recommended to fix your orientation either in your tiapp.xml file or by providing the portraitOnly on open.

+If you want to lock into portrait only you can do so by adding the portraitOnly parameter to the open method.

 <h3>Can I automately send the SMS message without showing it to the user?</h3>
 No, this is not supported by Apple.